anvesh-vankayala/mlops/mlops_week13/README_kubectl.md

 ## kubectl :
 - It is a command line interface to access the cluster.
 - `alias kubectl="minikube kubectl --"` :kubectl on minikube is run with `minikube kubectl --` but we can create an alias to just use kubectl
-- `kubectl get all` : lists all the parts of a Kubernetes cluster, including services, deployments, replica sets, and stateful sets
+- `kubectl get all` : lists all the parts of a Kubernetes cluster, including services, deployments, replica sets, and stateful sets, with in the default namespace.
 - `kubectl get all -n kube-system` : will list everything inside the kube-system namespace.
 - `kubectl cluster-info` is a Kubernetes command used to display the addresses of the control plane and services within your cluster.